lctseng/MFRC522_Ruby/README.md

 This is a Ruby port of [miguelbalboa/rfid](https://github.com/miguelbalboa/rfid) for Raspberry Pi.

 ##Installation
-You can install it by doing `gem install mfrc522`.
+You can install it by doing `gem install mfrc522` or using bundler.

 ##Documentation
 RDoc is available at [RubyDoc](http://www.rubydoc.info/github/atitan/MFRC522_Ruby/master/Mfrc522).